PowerShellCrack/PSAVDDeploymentToolkit/README.md

 - **enabled** – boolean. enables or disables the step in the csutomizations
 - **type** – string.
 Set to "Application"
 - **name** – string.
 Name of step
 - **id** – guid.
-Must match that of the application.json corrisponding list,
+Must match that of the application.json corresponding list,
 - **workingDirectory** – string.
 Path of where application will installed from
 - **validExitCodes** – array of integers. typically set to [0,3010]
 - **continueOnError** – boolean. enables allows script to run even if do does not match the validExitCode
 - **validateInstalled** – boolean. enables validates the application is installed using the application name
 - **rebootOnSuccess** – boolean.
 Reboots the system after install. this will break the script from continuing.
-DONT USE YET
+DON'T USE YET

 ### Example 1
 ```json